NettamCharansai/CLV-prediction-using-BigQuery/README.md

-# CLV-prediction-using-BigQuery

 # Customer Lifetime Value Prediction Using BigQuery

 ## Overview
 Customer Lifetime Value (CLV) prediction is essential for businesses to understand the long-term value of their customers.
-This project utilizes **Google BigQuery** for data processing and analysis to predict CLV efficiently.
+This project, completed as part of the **GCCF Course Lab Work**, utilizes **Google BigQuery** for large-scale data processing and analysis to predict CLV efficiently.
 By leveraging **machine learning techniques** and **SQL-based feature engineering**, the model estimates the revenue a customer is expected to generate over time.

 ## Features
 - **BigQuery for data storage & processing**: Handles large-scale customer data efficiently.